wpilibsuite/frc-docs/source/docs/contributing/build-instructions.rst

 .. image:: images/build-instructions-2.png

-Install the missing MikTex packages by running the following command from Powershell: ``mpm --verbose --require=@miktex-packages.txt``
+Install the missing MikTex packages by navigating to the frc-docs directory, then running the following command from Powershell: ``mpm --verbose --require=@miktex-packages.txt``

 Linux (Ubuntu)
 ^^^^^^^^^^^^^^